Noralogix/genesys-cloud-repo361/README.md

 ## Repo361 Genesys Cloud Raw Data
+1. Make sure that your org have configured Raw Data by Noralogix and you have access rights to control client credentials.
-1. Login to [Repo361](https://apps.repo361.com/) with AD credentials.
+2. Login to [Repo361](https://apps.repo361.com/) with AD credentials.
-2. Go to settings page and generate client secret.
+3. Go to settings page and generate client secret.
 Store it in a safe place.
 Next time secret will be hidden.
-3. Run Raw Data files API based on client credentials.
+4. Run Raw Data files API based on client credentials.

 > **For security purposes:** Repo361 is not storing api client secrets, it just gives possibilities to create, update or delete secrets.
 Raw data files urls accessible for 1 hour.